6+.l0The Fall of Nokor Thom/

 In summer, the Pa-Pai revolted and order was given to Ye-sien-pou-houa to submit.

 The uprising was started by a shadowy figure named A-san-ko-ye whom we shall identify as no other than the eldest of the three Shan brothers.
-In the next passage, A-san-ko-ye killed the Chief Mien and was chased by a Mongolian army headed by Sie-Chao-wou-eul.
+In the next passage, A-san-ko-ye killed the Chief Mien and was chased by a Yuan army headed by Sie-Chao-wou-eul.

 In the 4th year ta-to (1300), a Mien, Seng-ko-louen, created troubles the chief Mien arrests his brother A-san-ko-ye, but freed him.
 A-san made himself the head of his partisans and killed the chief, the second son escaped to the court and reported.
 The emperor sent Sie-Chao-wou-eul at the head of troupes of the province for subduing the rebels.